michael-020/CacheUp/README.md

 # 📚 CacheUp

 CacheUp is a social platform with a full-stack architecture: a backend built on **Node.js + WebSockets**, an **ML service in Python**, and a **React frontend**.
 This guide will help you set up the project locally and in a Dockerized environment.
+Live on cacheupp.com

 ---